20goto10/govee-lan-server/README.md

 4. Once the app is set up, you can trigger the HTTP requests however you like (e.g. from curl, or a browser).
 Supposing it's running at 192.168.1.230, on the default port of 3666, and your device nickname in the device_map is "lightstrip".

-Turn it on.
+Turn it on:

 `curl http://192.168.1.230:3666?device=lightstrip&action=on`

-Turn it off.
+Turn it off:

 `curl http://192.168.1.230:3666?device=lightstrip&action=off`

 Set the brightness (in this case to 50%).
 The brightness scale is 0-100.

 `curl http://192.168.1.230:3666?device=lightstrip&action=brightness&value=50`

 Raise or lower the brightness relatively up or down by a given amount with the "delta" param: reads the brightness value and adjusts accordingly, by percentage (of the maximum).
 Use negative numbers to decrease.
 Here we lower it by 5%:

 `curl http://192.168.1.230:3666?device=lightstrip&action=brightness&delta=-5`

 Set the color, in this case, to 100% green-ness.
 The "%23" entity makes the # symbol.

 `curl http://192.168.1.230:3666?device=lightstrip&action=color&value=%2300FF00`

 Fade the color, in this case, to pale blue, with a 3 second fade time (note that if "fade" is not supplied, it will use the default from config).

 `curl http://192.168.1.230:3666?device=lightstrip&action=color&value=%23DDFFDD&fade=3000`

+Note that if running these curl commands in a terminal you will need to escape the & characters (i.e. change them to "\&").

+That's pretty much it.
 Valid actions are:
 ```
 on
 off